 G-Star buys the ready-made products directly from the supplier.
 These suppliers are the direct contact point for the different G-Star teams (PIC, Product Development, Sourcing and Sustainability).
-Usually the supplier has one or multiple offices which are not always located at the same premises as the production location (factory) where the supplier produces for G-Star.
-While the supplier signs the Supplier Agreement and Supplier Declaration, the actual sustainability monitoring extends to the factory/ies.
+Usually, the supplier has one or multiple offices which are not always located at the same premises as the production location (factory) where the supplier produces for G-Star.
+While the supplier signs the Supplier Agreement and Supplier Declaration, the actual sustainability monitoring extends to the factory(ies).

-As not every supplier is able to fulfil the product specificities at its own site(s) of production because of the type of process required or the high volume - subcontracting part of the order is accepted under certain conditions (see Annex 6).
-The main outsourced processes include Printing, Embroidery, Dyeing & finishing, Washing & laundry.
+As not every supplier can fulfil the product specificities at its own site(s) of production - because of the type of process required or the high volume - the subcontracting part of the order is accepted under certain conditions (see Annex 6).
+The main outsourced processes include Printing, Embroidery, Dyeing & Finishing, Washing & Laundry.
 Subcontracting can only be allowed with G-Star's full knowledge of the locations and prior written approval.
 Although there is no direct contractual relationship with G-Star, we do require these suppliers to be compliant with our standards before authorizing them as "subcontractors".

 Direct CMT Direct Processing Subcontracted CMT Subcontracted processing

-Cut-Make-Trim Х Х
+Cut-Make-Trim Х X

-Printing Х Х
+Printing X X

-Embroidery Х Х
+Embroidery X X

 Dyeing & finishing Х Х

-Washing & laundry Х Х
+Washing & laundry X X